rodrigodadam/scrum-master-quiz/README.md

   <br>

-    Also the Hero Title (like Game Name) could be modifield as image below.
+    Also the Hero Title (like Game Name) could be modified as image below.

   <br>